 And Dad grabbed her at the only place he could get a hold of: her tail . . .
-Well, the little lady took off past Dad, and he latched onto her tail.
+Well, that little lady took off past Dad and he latched onto her tail with a death grip.
 She was moving fast enough that he was instantly jerked off his feet, then she jumped the tail ditch, dragging him through the mud, then went through a barbed wire fence also dragging Dad through it as well.

 This all happened in an instant.
 He had no more than got a hold of her tail, when all this happened, and he just didn't let go in time.
 All Mom and I could do was stand there and laugh.
 He was just a floppin behind that cow like a rag on a whip.
 And she was a buckin and a hoppin and a draggin him all over the place.